Introducing the Weather Man: Unveiling the Science of Meteorology Online

 Please scroll down about half way on this page for detailed information from my resume. you can find my summary of the Myers Briggs Type Indicator (ENTP) personality profile on the cartoon scientist webpage.

-Occasionally, I have considered becoming a television weather man because I enjoy entertaining.
+Occasionally, I have considered becoming a television weather man because I enjoy entertaining folks as well.

-Here is a bit more information about this business owner
+Here is a bit more information about the businessperson in me.

 I am in my later 50's (in 2024) and married with two grown daughters.
 When I am not working, I am thinking about the music industry.
 I am a part-time musician with Back in the Day, a 60s, 70s and 80s rock cover band.
 In addition to duelling piano shows, I also perform solo gigs.
 Furthermore, I have played drums in Calgary's non-profit Calysto Steelband.
 My online company provides wanted information for the public as well as supplemental income for my family and, eventually, employment for others.